 - That’s it!
 All you have to do is review your business information.
 Apple will notify you if there’s an issue with what you provided, but if there isn’t any, you can click “Submit for review.”

 If additional verification is required, Apple will contact you.
 If everything is in order, you can expect to see your business added to Apple Maps within a week or so.

 Alternatively, you can implement a local listing management solution to ensure that your brand has accurate business information at all times across top business directories and review sites.

 Apple Maps Ratings Explained

 Recently, Apple pushed a series of software development and updates on Maps.
 Most notably, the company rolled out a feature (first seen in a beta version of iOS 14) that enabled users to submit ratings and photos of places.

 The new Apple Maps Ratings feature suggests that Apple is set to remove dependencies on third-party apps like Yelp, Tripadvisor, and Foursquare as sources of information about businesses.
 Eventually, users who want to rate places they visit or share photos can do so using the Apple Maps app instead of visiting third-party apps.
 Their contributions will be linked to their Apple IDs.

 How Do Ratings on Apple Maps Work?

-According to reports, Apple Maps users who tap a marker for a place on the map that they physically visited will have the option of recommending a place using a thumbs up / thumbs down rating system.
+Apple Maps users who tap a marker for a place on the map that they physically visited will have the option of recommending a place using a thumbs up / thumbs down rating system.
 This is similar to Facebook Reviews and Recommendations.

 The system also enables users to rate different aspects of the customer experience.
-For example, your business might receive a thumbs up rating for “Products” but a thumbs down for “Service.”
+For example, your business might receive a thumbs-up rating for “Products” but a thumbs down for “Service.”
 Apple Maps ratings are powered by machine learning technology so that the app only requests ratings from users who have physically visited the location or business.